dodoni/dodoni.github.io/Documentation.md

 ## 4. Structure of the framework
 The Dodoni.net project is divided into several assemblies (packages).
-Each of it related to a specific purpose:
+Each of it is related to a specific purpose:

  **[Dodoni.BasicComponents](BasicComponents)**:
 Contains basic classes and methods needed for the project.
-This assembly provide general stuff which is _not_ directly related to mathematical problems, mathematical finance, Excel interface etc.
+This assembly is _not_ directly related to mathematical problems, mathematical finance, Excel interface etc.

  **[Dodoni.BasicMathLibrary](BasicMathLibrary)**: